kustomzone/blockchain-1/README.md

 # Simple blockchain
-Implementation of a simple blockchain, which can store data with the possibility of mining
+Implementation of a simple blockchain, which can store facts with the possibility of mining
 ### [How it work?](BLOCKCHAIN.md)
 ## Usage
 ### Docker Compose